Cis-3-Hexen-1-ol

 cis-3-Hexen-1-ol, also known as (Z)-3-hexen-1-ol and leaf alcohol, is a colorless oily liquid with an intense grassy-green odor of freshly cut green grass and leaves.
-It is produced in small amounts by most plants and it acts as an attractant to many predatory insects. cis-3-Hexen-1-ol is an important aroma compound that is used in fruit and vegetable flavors and in perfumes.
-The yearly production is about 30 tonnes.
+It is produced in small amounts by most plants and it acts as an attractant to many predatory insects.
+It is prized for its intensely fresh, green, and natural character.
+And it is essential for creating authentic fruit, vegetable, and herbal flavour profiles.
+In fragrance formulation, cis-3-hexen-1-ol is essential for creating green, fresh, and outdoor-inspired scents, appearing in iconic perfumes such as Chanel No. 19 and Cristalle.

+It has been evaluated by FDA, JECFA and International Fragrance Association.
+The global production volume is about 3000 tonnes.
+Major cis-3-hexenol manufacturers include ZEON, NHU, and some Chinese companies like Sinofi.
 Its esters are also important flavor and fragrance raw materials.

 The related aldehyde cis-3-hexenal (leaf aldehyde) has a similar and even stronger smell but is relatively unstable and isomerizes into the conjugated trans-2-hexenal.

 This compound has been recognized as a semiochemical involved in mechanisms and behaviors of attraction in diverse animals such as insects and mammals.

 Human odor perception

 A pair of two single-nucleotide polymorphisms, both in the gene for the OR2J3 odor receptor, strongly reduce sensitivity to this odorant.